eea/copernicus-insitu-db/docs/guide.rst

 picklists or all products as an excel document.
 In order to import picklists or products, the user must first export them, edit the exported spreadsheet and then import it.

+Statistics about the data can also be extracted on this page.
+The user can check, for a selectable period of time, how many objects were active, how many objects were created and how many objects were updated.
+The user has to select a start date for the period, an end date and the objects type they want the data to be shown for.

 Logging actions
 ===============